Most musicians don’t have a music business.

 They have a music habit… occasionally interrupted by invoices.

-And before anyone grabs a pitchfork made of guitar picks: I love musicians.
-I’ve spent years around them.
-I’ve watched brilliant people create breathtaking work—then negotiate their own value like they’re buying slightly bruised bananas at a flea market.
+And before anyone pounces on me, know that I love musicians.
+I spent decades as one.
+I’ve watched brilliant people create breathtaking work – then negotiate their own value like they’re buying slightly bruised bananas at a flea market.

 That’s why I say what I say: